 Heat can make insulin go bad

 Heat is what most often makes insulin go bad.
-If exposed to temperatures above 80°F (26°C) for extended periods, or if exposed to very high temperatures for a few seconds only, your insulin can spoil very fast.
+If exposed to temperatures above 80°F (26°C) for extended periods, or if exposed to high temperatures for a few seconds only, your insulin can spoil very fast.

 Freezing temperatures can also break insulin